oroinc/documentation/user_guide/channel_guide.rst

 .. image:: ./img/channel_guide/channels_entities.png

-One of the entities defined for a channel must represent a :ref:`customer <Customer>` identity and will be added to the entity list automatically.
+One of the entities defined for a channel must represent a :term:`customer <Customer>` identity and will be added to the entity list automatically.
 It is subject to the chosen channel type:

 - B2B Channel - B2B Customer